List of Marvel Comics characters: A: Annihilation

 Annihilation is a character appearing in American comic books published by Marvel Comics.
 It was created by writer Jonathan Hickman and artists Pepe Larraz and Leinil Francis Yu, first appeared as a drawing in Free Comic Book Day 2020 (X-Men/Dark Ages) (September 2020), and made its full debut in X-Men (vol. 5) #12 (November 2020).

-Annihilation was the incorporeal ruler of the dimension Amenth and created the Daemons that lived there.
-Its spirit resided in the Annihilation Helm (later transformed into the Annihilation Staff).
+Annihilation is the ruler of the dimension Amenth.
 In ancient times, Annihilation invaded Earth via the island of Okkara, splitting the island in two with the Twilight Sword.
-To stymie the seemingly unstoppable Daemon hordes, the mutants of Okkara sealed themselves and one of the halves of the island (dubbed Arakko) away in Amenth, including Okkara's queen, Genesis, while Apocalypse, Okkara's king, remained on Earth to rebuild a mutant society capable of repelling Annihilation's forces if they ever returned.
+To stymie the Daemon hordes, the mutants of Okkara sealed themselves and one of the halves of the island (dubbed Arakko) in Amenth.
+Apocalypse, Okkara's king, remained on Earth to rebuild a mutant society capable of repelling Annihilation's forces if they ever returned.

-For millennia, Annihilation waged war on Arakko, forcing captured mutants to breed with its Daemons to produce powerful hybrid offspring.
-After Genesis launched a failed counteroffensive, Annihilation challenged her to a duel to the death to end the war.
-Genesis won, but in so doing fell into Annihilation's trap.
-After killing its host, the Amenthi Daemons ran wild and threatened to destroy Arakko, forcing Genesis to claim the Annihilation Helm and become its new host.

-With Genesis as its new host, Annihilation united the Amenthi and Arakkii forces and launched an invasion of Earth through Otherworld.
-When Saturnyne intervened and arranged for a tournament to decide the issue, Annihilation recruited and led the champions of Arakko.
-After Arakko ultimately lost the tournament, Annihilation seized control of Genesis and summoned its armies to fight the Krakoan champions and invade Earth.
-The arrival of the X-Men, the Captain Britain Corps, and the Vescora turned the tide of the battle in the Krakoans' favor and Apocalypse took the Annihilation Helm for himself.
-He was able to resist its influence long enough to command the Amenthi forces to surrender, ending the battle.
-Saturnyne subsequently turned the helm into a staff to limit Annihilation's influence over its host and gave it to Genesis, who returned to Amenth with Apocalypse and the First Horsemen.
+With Genesis as its host, Annihilation unites the Amenthi and Arakkii forces and invades Earth through Otherworld.
+When Saturnyne intervenes and arranges for a tournament to decide the issue, Annihilation recruits the champions of Arakko.
+After Arakko loses the tournament, Annihilation summons its armies to fight the Krakoan champions and invade Earth.
+The arrival of the X-Men, the Captain Britain Corps, and the Vescora turns the tide of the battle in the Krakoans' favor.
+Apocalypse takes the Annihilation Helm for himself and resists its influence long enough to command the Amenthi forces to surrender, ending the battle.
+Saturnyne subsequently turns the helm into a staff to limit Annihilation's influence over its host.

-Though lessened, Annihilation retained influence over Genesis, eventually sparking the Genesis War on Planet Arakko.
-Its power over her was undone when Storm destroyed the staff and ended the civil war.
-With no vessel, Annihilation's spirit was confined to Amenth and cut off from all other realities.
+Though lessened, Annihilation retains influence over Genesis, eventually sparking a civil war on Arakko.
+Its power over Genesis is undone when Storm destroys the staff, ending the war.
+With no vessel, Annihilation's spirit is confined to Amenth.

-Answer

-The Answer is the name of three connected characters appearing in American comic books published by Marvel Comics.